SeldonIO/insurance-claims-scv2-demo/README.md

 # Insurance Claims demo for Seldon Core v2

 This is a demo that showcases streaming-based dataflow nature of Seldon Core v2.
-It implements the workflow of processing insurance claims, and shows how SCv2 can be used a generic dataflow processing engine.
+It implements the workflow of processing insurance claims, and shows how SCv2 can be used as a generic dataflow processing engine, beyond just model inference.

 ## Description

-The pipeline models a simple workflow of processing car insurance claims.
+The demo builds a simple workflow of processing car insurance claims.
 Input is given in a CSV file (downloaded from Kaggle), and each input record represents a single claim to be processed.
 Here is how it looks like:

 ![insurance claims pipeline](https://raw.githubusercontent.com/mlatcl/fbp-vs-soa/main/insurance_claims/diagrams/insurance_claims_fbp_min.png?raw=true)